eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 - **Relationship to EOS Network / Antelope:** Enhance the EOS Gamefi ecosystem via EOS EVM
 - **Reason for Interest:** I have been a member of the EOS community since 2018.
 Unfortunately, due to the instability caused by Block One I decided to launch the project on BSC.
 Now that we as a community have taken over from Block One and after discussing with Yves La Rose, I want to do my bit to contribute towards making Gamefi on EOS EVM flourish and ultimately highlight the exceptional technology underlying the EOS blockchain.

 ### Project Details

 GAMI is an Influencer centric Web3 gaming studio set-up for onboarding the next 100 million gamers.

-Our debut game ‘Knockout Wars’ (link) is a Mobile Multiplayer Fireball Fighting Game inspired by Street Fighter & Dodgeball.
+Our debut game ‘Knockout Wars’ <https://play.google.com/store/apps/details?id=com.gami.knockoutwars> is a Mobile Multiplayer Fireball Fighting Game inspired by Street Fighter & Dodgeball.
 Currently in closed beta testing with the community.

 Most Web3 games are finding it difficult to gain mass adoption.